ElektraInitiative/libelektra/doc/decisions/decision_process.md

 - The decision process creates at least:
   - two chances to comment decisions, and
   - two commits in the git history.
+- It might be a barrier for newcomers to write a decision.
+  This is considered to be okay, as topics that need a decision are not the topics for newcomers.

 ## Related Decisions